seanelvidge/seanelvidge.github.io/_posts/2025-12-12-Football_bogey_grounds.md

 Of course not.
 You need _more_ flips before you start thinking that someone is up.

 The same goes for football.
 A team losing its only away visit to Manchester City tells you nothing.
 Losing twice?
 Still nothing except a faint sense of déjà vu.
 Losing five times?
-Now you’re paying attention.
+Now you're paying attention.
 Losing ten times?
-You’re regretting buying tickets to the away game.
+Stop buying tickets to the away game.

 So what we need is a way of answering this question:

-> Given a team has played $$n$$ away matches at a ground and won none, what is a reasonable upper limit on how good their _true_ chance of winning there might be?
+Given a team has played $$n$$ away matches at a ground and won none, what is a reasonable upper limit on how good their _true_ chance of winning there might be?

-Luckily statistics gives us a handy tool for working this out (as it always does) the [Wilson confidence interval.](https://en.wikipedia.org/wiki/Binomial_proportion_confidence_interval#Wilson_score_interval)
+Fortunately statistics, as it always does, gives us a handy tool for working this out, the [Wilson confidence interval.](https://en.wikipedia.org/wiki/Binomial_proportion_confidence_interval#Wilson_score_interval)

 ## A (gentle) introduction to the Wilson interval